lillycummins/InterPangenome/README.md

 ## function_distribution_clustermap
 A script to visualise the percentage of genes per COG functional category between multiple lineages and output .csv containing the breakdown of percentages.
 ### Required input files
-This script requires path to single directory containing .tsv annotation files output from [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper)
+This script requires the path to a single directory containing annotation files output from [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) in .tsv format
 ### Usage
 'function_distribution_clustermap.py -p path/to/your/directory -o output'